smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 ## Impact on existing code

-As a new enum element is added to the `AppHMIType` enum other platforms have impact by this very minor change.
+As a new enum element is added to the `AppHMIType` enum, other platforms are impacted by this very minor change.
 Core would need to specially treat apps with this HMI type as they are not allowed to register unless permission was granted.
 Possibly SDL Server and SHAID are affected as HMI types are part of the policy system.